ufs-community/land-DA_workflow/docs/source/Model_v0.rst

       |        | Fan et al. 2007 JGR)                                                  |
       +--------+-----------------------------------------------------------------------+

+..
+COMMENT: Do we have links to these articles so I can add to the bibliography?

 ``surface_exchange_option``
    Specifies the surface layer drag coefficient option.
 Valid values: ``1`` | ``2``